-Additionally, the bill allows agencies to propose modified deposit schedules that differ from the standard requirements, provided they include proposed internal controls.
-The department will review these proposals to ensure they meet financial interests and maximize state assets.
-If approved by both the department and the board of investments, agencies can implement their proposed schedules.
-The bill is set to take effect immediately upon passage and approval.
+Additionally, the bill allows agencies to propose modified deposit schedules that differ from the standard requirements, provided they demonstrate hardship due to peak processing times.
+The department will review these proposals alongside the board of investments to ensure adequate internal controls and the maximization of state assets.
+The act is set to take effect immediately upon passage and approval, streamlining the deposit process for state agencies while maintaining oversight and accountability.

 SB0009_1(1): 17-6-105